garogarabed12/agentignore/README.md

 - accidental exposure of sensitive information
 - inconsistent behavior across tools

+## Prior Art

+AgentIgnore is an emerging community effort to standardize file exclusion for AI coding agents.

+The `.agentignore` concept has emerged independently across multiple projects and communities, including [tourcoder/agentignore](https://github.com/tourcoder/agentignore/) and discussions in [agentsmd/agents.md#33](https://github.com/agentsmd/agents.md/issues/33) and the [Gemini CLI](https://github.com/google-gemini/gemini-cli/issues/4688) ecosystem.

+This project does not claim invention of the idea.
+Its goal is to provide a formal RFC and compatibility requirements that can help the ecosystem converge on a single vendor-neutral standard.

 ## Solution

-AgentIgnore introduces a dedicated `.agentignore` file that allows developers to explicitly control which files and directories AI agents may access.
+AgentIgnore introduces a dedicated `.agentignore` file that allows developers to explicitly control which files and directories should be visible to AI coding agents.

 ## Example